Skip to main content

 Your service animal is not required to wear an identifying harness or special collar, but you may be asked if the animal is a service animal or what tasks the animal has been trained to perform.

-Please note that if your animal poses a direct threat to the health or safety of other people, you will be asked to remove your animal from the office.
+Please note that if your animal poses a direct threat to the health or safety of others, you will be asked to remove it from the office.

 Interacting with DMV